-How to Choose a Domain Name
+How To Choose A Domain Name

 This may or may not be an issue.

-Since the old days of SEO and up to the present time, there is an issue with penalties that stick to a domain name.
+Since the old days of SEO and until now, there has been an issue with penalties sticking to a domain name.

-What happens is that sometime in the past, a spammer used a domain, burned it (penalized by Google and unable to rank) causing the spammer to let it drop (to let the domain registration lapse) so that the domain becomes available again.
+What happens is that, sometime in the past, a spammer used a domain and burned it (penalized by Google and unable to rank), causing the spammer to let the domain registration lapse so that the domain becomes available again.

-What sometimes happens is that when the next business registers that domain they will find it impossible to rank it for anything meaningful.

-The site might pop into the bottom of the top ten once a month for a few days but then it drops back to the second, third page of the search results or worse, nowhere.
+Then, when the next business registers that domain, it finds it impossible to rank it for anything meaningful.
+The site might pop into the bottom of the top 10 once a month for a few days, but then it drops back to the second or third page of the search results – or worse, nowhere.

-Before registering a domain, it’s wise to visit Archive.org where entering the domain name will show whether the domain has ever been registered.
+Before registering a domain, it’s wise to visit Archive.org, where entering the domain name will show whether it has ever been registered.

 If the domain has been registered, Archive.org (also known as The Wayback Machine or the Internet Archive) will show an interactive timeline that can be clicked to view previous versions of the websites associated with that domain.